 Actionable Identity and Access Governance Tips

 Adding SAML padding increases your PAM security factor and that’s a fact.
 Still, this isn’t the kind of thing that can be deployed just like an application.
 It’s much more than that.
 Your entire Identity and Access Management infrastructure will have to be reevaluated to determine the best course of action.
-Have a nice (friendly) chat with your sysadmin and CTO to see how your PAM solution can be improved through SAML.
+Have a nice (friendly) chat with your sysadmin and CTO to see how your Privileged Account Management solution can be improved through SAML.

 Naturally, with prevention being the best cure, up next, I will share with you some of my favorites IAM and PAM tips that are sure to improve your user access management game.
 Enjoy!

 1. Requests for additional access.

 Your sysadmin’s dashboard may become flooded with requests for additional access to various applications.
 For instance, a manager may need access to financial documents in order to determine who’s next in line for a raise.

 Anywho, the takeaway here is that there’s no clear dividing line between roles.
 Keep that in mind the next time someone hits you with an access request.
 Don’t be so eager to hit that “deny” button.

 All the answers to your PAM related questions are in those auto-generated reports.
 If you know how to read them right, you can quickly map out vulnerabilities.
 From your PAM solution’s dashboard, you can gather info status, account activity, account holder’s name & unique ID, job title, role attributions, identities, and much more.
 So, get comfortable with those reports because they can help you solve a lot of issues.

 System admins waste 30% of their time manually managing user rights or installations.